hoodiecrow/ConsTcl/README.md

 #### Vector class

-The Vector class defines what capabilities a vector has (in addition to those from the NIL class), and also defines the internal representation of a vector value expression.
+The Vector class defines what capabilities a vector has (in addition to those from the Base class), and also defines the internal representation of a vector value expression.
 A vector is stored in an instance as a tuple of vector memory address and vector length.
 The `` value `` method yields the contents of the vector as result.

 ```
 oo::class create ::constcl::Vector {
-  superclass ::constcl::NIL
+  superclass ::constcl::Base
   variable data constant
   constructor {v} {
     if {[T [::constcl::list? $v]]} {